prominence-eosc/docs/setup.md

 $ export PROMINENCE_URL=https://<prominence hostname>
 $ export PROMINENCE_OIDC_URL=https://<oidc hostname>
 ```
-The URLs above will need to be replaced as appropriate for the PROMINENCE server you are using.

 Register as an OIDC client:
 ```
 $ prominence register
 ```
 The text `Client registration successful` should appear.
 This step only needs to be done once per machine.
+For example, if you want to run the CLI from both your desktop and a laptop this will need to be run once on each.